wildlifela/amazon-nova-samples/speech-to-speech/repeatable-patterns/customer-service/hotel-cancellation-websocket/README.md

 Key flow components:
 1. User speaks into the microphone through Browser
 2. Audio is streamed through Server to Client
-3. Client sends audio to AWS Bedrock Nova S2S Model
+3. Client sends audio to Amazon Nova Sonic Model with hotel cancellation context
-4. Nova S2S processes audio and generates AI response
+4. Nova Sonic processes audio, uses reservation tools, and generates response
 5. Response is sent back through client to server to browser
 6. Browser plays audio response to user

 ## Infrastructure
 The application runs on a Node.js server with the following key components: